UNTITLED MIGRANT

 -

-Reaching a horizon: motivations, obstacles, dreams
+the search for a horizon: motivations, obstacles, desires, and dreams

 The Lithographs series